 What do Serena Williams, Ben Affleck, Janet Jackson, and Kareem Abdul-Jabbar have in common?
 They all reportedly suffer from migraine headaches.
 Migraines affect about 12 percent of American adults, according to the National Institute of Neurological Disorders and Stroke.
-Preventing and treating migraines can be painful, frustrating, and expensive.
+Dealing with migraines can be painful, frustrating, and expensive.
 A miracle cure for one person may have no effect on someone else, so migraine sufferers usually have to try different methods to find out what works.
-The costs quickly add up for doctors' visits, prescription drugs, and pricey experimental treatments such as electrode implants or acupuncture.
-Here seven cheap remedies that have been shown to prevent migraines or relieve pain from an attack.
+These seven cheap remedies have been shown to prevent migraines or relieve pain.
 Always consult a physician before starting any new course of treatment.

 When applied to the skin, menthol has an analgesic effect that can provide short-term pain relief during a migraine.
 In one study of 25 migraine sufferers, more than half reported a decrease in pain two hours after applying a 6 percent menthol topical gel to the back of the neck and behind the ears.
 More than a quarter said their pain was completely gone after two hours.
 An earlier study demonstrated that a 10 percent menthol solution not only helped with pain but also provided relief for other migraine symptoms such as nausea, vomiting, and sensitivity to light and sound.

 Topical treatments are inexpensive, work quickly, and have few side effects.
-Menthol applied topically also does not interact with other medications, so it can be combined with other migraine treatments.
-Stopain Migraine (about $10 for 1.62 fluid ounces) is a 6 percent menthol gel that specifically targets migraine sufferers.
+Menthol applied topically also does not interact with other medications.
+Stopain Migraine ($11 on Amazon) is a 6 percent menthol gel that specifically targets migraine sufferers.

 General pain relief creams are often cheaper than migraine-specific products, although they typically contain other active ingredients such as camphor, wintergreen oil, mint oil, or clove oil in addition to menthol.
-Examples include Bengay Cold Therapy, which is 5 percent menthol (about $10 for 4 ounces), and Bengay Ultra Strength, which is 10 percent menthol (about $7 for 4 ounces).
+Examples include Bengay Cold Therapy, which is 5 percent menthol ($10 on Amazon), and Bengay Ultra Strength, which is 10 percent menthol (about $7 at Target).

 Tiger Balm has something of a cult following and is sold in a range of strengths from 5 percent to 16 percent menthol.
 The most common version is clove-scented Tiger Balm Red Extra Strength (10 percent menthol).
-It's a little pricey per ounce (about $5 for 0.63 ounce), but it's a concentrated ointment, so a little goes a long way.
+It's a little pricey per ounce ($7 for 30g on Amazon), but it's a concentrated ointment, so a little goes a long way.
 Devotees say one container lasts a while, even when used for a variety of other ailments such as bug bites and sore muscles.

 Applying a cool compress is an age-old remedy for headaches of all kinds.
 During a migraine, the artery that supplies blood to the dura (the lining of the brain) becomes inflamed.
 This artery sits behind the bone at the temple.
 Applying a cool compress to the area lowers the temperature of the blood passing through, which can help relieve pain.
 A cool washcloth or ice pack works just fine, although some migraine sufferers swear by cooling gel eye masks (starting at less than $5).
 A mask that also blocks out light may provide further relief for those who experience light sensitivity during a migraine.